TheOldPresbyope/moode-radio-utils/README.md

+20201218 - NOTE - moOde 7.0.0 was released today.
+Changes have occurred in its database schema and additional small thumbnails of logos are created for radio stations.
+Stay tuned for an updated version of this repo which will suppport saving user-defined stations out of either moOde 6.7.1 or moOde 7.0.0 and importing them into moOde 7.0.0.

 # Tools to save and load user-defined radio stations in moOde

 The files in this repo are intended to aid users of recent vintage [moOde](http://moodeaudio.org) audio players in saving (e.g., exporting) and loading (e.g., importing) their user-defined radio stations in bulk.